Itor-Carlos/Itor-Carlos/README.md

 - 📚 I’m currently learning web development with Java ecosytem and starting my graduate in Computer Science at UFS

 - 💻 I was already a Computer Technician student at IFBA, but I don't have a technical degree.
-This experience gives me knowledge in SQL Databases, OOP in Java, Computer Networks and System Analysis
+This experience gives me knowledge in SQL Databases, OOP in Java, C+, Computer Networks and System Analysis

 - 📫 How to reach me: **itor28carlos@gmail.com**